sashamensk/working-with-streams/README.md

 1. Run all unit tests, make sure all unit tests completed successfully.
 1. Review all changes, make sure the only code files (.cs) in WorkingWithStreams project have changes.
 No changes in project files (.csproj) or in WorkingWithStreams.Tests project.
 1. Stage your changes, and create a commit.
-1. Push your changes to remove repository.
+1. Push your changes to remote repository.

 ## See also